92181/hashdb/README.md

 - [ ] Combine with xxHash algorithm.

 # License
+It uses an custom implemention the xxHash hashing algorithm created by Yann Collet (BSD 2-Clause License).
 This project uses the MIT Attribution license.
 If you like this project consider starring it.